Anesu-Chimbi/Downloading-OSM-data-in-R/README.md

 ## Description

 This project demonstrates how to download, process, and analyze OpenStreetMap (OSM) data directly within R, using Harare, Zimbabwe as an example.
-It includes a script for fetching OSM data, processing it to extract water bodies, and visualizing the data with an interactive map
+It includes a script for fetching OSM data, processing it to extract water bodies, and visualizing the data with an interactive map.

 ![Screenshot 2024-08-13 065302](https://github.com/user-attachments/assets/72f5c6fb-b730-4c3c-970c-400bce2344b4)